 The opportunity to eat and drink with Christ is not a right bestowed upon the worthy, but a privilege given to the undeserving who come in faith, repentance, and love.
 All who come to the table are offered the bread and cup, regardless of their age or understanding.
 We typically observe the Lord’s Supper (Communion or Eucharist) on the first Sunday of every month, as well as special days in Advent and Lent and at Christmas Eve services.
 Communion is offered with worshippers coming forward.
 An usher will invite your row to the front.
 A piece of bread will be handed to you by a server wearing gloves.
 You may eat the bread and move to the next server and take a cup from the tray.
 You may then drink the cup.
 On your way back to your seat an usher will collect your empty cup.

 7. What about the collection?

 Most worship services include a freewill offering.
 In the Presbyterian church, we understand the offering of our material gifts to be a response of gratitude to God and a way to support the church’s ministry and mission.
 While visitors may contribute something during the offering, there is no expectation that they do so.
-Most MPC members make an annual pledge and place their offering in the collection plate or use our online pledge option.
+Most MPC members make an annual pledge and place their offering in the collection box located in the narthex, by texting the phone number provided during worship or useing our online pledge option.
 We have no giving quotas or requirements.